 Aegis is an independent international organisation devoted to taking practical action to prevent genocide.
-The ‘Reports & Films’ section includes Aegis’ own publications along with UN conventions and other bodies’ documentation on genocide.
+The site includes reports of historic atrocities and current crises.

 The African Commission on Human and Peoples’ Rights was established by charter in 1986.
 This site contains details of the Commission’s history, members, mandate and Rules of Procedure.
 Documents available include the African Charter on the Rights and Welfare of the Child; the Protocol for the establishment of an African Court of Human and Peoples’ Rights; the Protocol on the Rights of Women; the Convention on the Rights of Refugees; and other resolutions, declarations, reports and ratifications.